Skip to main content

 Fire Type → ExtinguisherGalley / CookingFire blanketthen dry powderEngine RoomCO₂ extinguisherclose vents firstElectricalCO₂ extinguisherisolate batteryGeneral / FabricWater or foamstandard approach

-Flooding / Hull Breach
+Flooding / hull breach.

 1. 1